Simhyeon/r4d/README.md

 - Enable combination of file stream and stdout
 - As expressive as current m4 macro processor

+### About versioning

+I wanted to publish the crate as fast as possible so I have made fast releases.
+Though I think "non-breaking changes in major versioning" is enough for sound versioning.
+I decided to express consistency in version number changes.
+Although it will not be completely compatible with ```semver```.

+From version 1.7.0, following rules will be applied

+- Middle number (minor number) would represents feature updates that can be configured through library.
+- Right most number or say petit number will add macro updates or new binary flag updates.
+- Left most number or major version is a breaking change.

 ### CVE related issue

 [Setvar data races